jihoseo852/CS411-Team3/docs/userstories/usr2.md

-# User Stories
+# User Story #2

-Authors: Hunter Chun, Justin Taylor, Jiho Seo, Jason Hong, Joseph Bain
+Hunter Chun, Justin Taylor, Jiho Seo, Jason Hong, Joseph Bain

-{hunterch,jdtaylor,jihoseo,jason810,jbain359} @ bu.edu

-User uploads a picture and receives recommendations, but doesn't like any of the songs that have been recommended.
-User hits the Refresh button and a new set of recommendations is given, with no repeats from the first unsuccessful batch.
+The user uploads a picture and receive recommendations, but doesn't particularly like any of the songs that have been recommended.
+He can hits a refresh button and a new set of recommendations is returned, with no repeats from the first unsuccessful batch.